anantshri1/agentic-automl-platform/README.md

 # Agentic AutoML Platform
 > **(Or, the time I used gradient descent to destroy the gradient descent)**

 The Agentic AutoML Platform is an end-to-end machine learning system that automates the full lifecycle of tabular ML workflows using an LLM-driven orchestration layer.
-Instead of treating AutoML as a black-box model selection tool, this system decomposes the ML pipeline into modular, composable tools exposed via an MCP (Model Context Protocol) server and orchestrated through a LangGraph-based agent.
+Instead of treating AutoML as a black-box model-selection tool, this system decomposes the ML pipeline into modular, composable tools exposed via an MCP (Model Context Protocol) server and orchestrated by a LangGraph-based agent.

 The system allows users to upload structured datasets (CSV) and interact in natural language to perform data analysis, model training, evaluation, and experimentation.
 The core idea is to shift AutoML from static optimization into an agentic workflow system with observability, control, and extensibility.